Quick Highlights:

 The cybersecurity minor in the College of Engineering enables graduates to pursue careers in public service as well as in the private sector.
 When you pursue this degree, you’ll be able to engage in all kinds of hands-on projects that will build your competencies in information technology.
 You’ll be well-prepared for a career in embedded systems engineering, information systems management, or many other sectors.

-This degree will prepare you to pursue professional certifications like the certified information systems security professional.
+This degree will prepare you to pursue professional certifications, like the certified information systems security professional.
 With the prime location of Virginia Tech in the mid-Atlantic region, you’ll be able to pursue work with a number of employers both during and after you complete your courses.
 You may even be able to consider work with the US Department of Defense Information Assurance Workforce Improvement Program.

 You’ll take a number of relevant courses, each of which is designed with input and feedback from major industry players.
 Some of the most common courses include: